 I believe it is an appropriate medium for such a memorial.
-Thirty-five years ago Dad wrote of his electronics hobby -- at that time the work he was doing with audio tape recorders,* including the invention of a rather ingenious dual-deck machine to enable individuals to hear, and react to, their own speech.
+Before his death Dad wrote of his electronics hobby -- at that time the work he was doing with audio tape recorders,* including the invention of a rather ingenious dual-deck machine to enable individuals to hear, and react to, their own speech.
 I am confident that, had he been alive in the late 1970s and early 1980s, he would have been among the first to be exploring a PC, the Internet and Web.

-Born in Roxbury, Kansas, in 1906, he died in Iowa City, Iowa, in 1965.
+Born in Roxbury, Kansas, in 1906, he died of a heart attack at his home in Iowa City, Iowa, August 29, 1965.
 He was then 59; I was 30.
-A writer, he literally died with a pen in his hand, drafting the entry on "Speech Defects" for the Encyclopedia Britannica.
+A writer, he died literally with a pen in his hand, drafting the entry on "Speech Defects" for the Encyclopedia Britannica.

 Dad began life as a stutterer.
 As he put it, he became a speech pathologist because he needed one.
 He was one of the world's first in the 1920s and 1930s at the University of Iowa.

 But he was much more, as well -- as these audio links to his "Plogglies" story, or samples of lectures from October 1962, will illustrate for old friends and new acquaintances.
 (Here also is a link to my own remarks at the dedication of this Web page on what would have been his 91st birthday, April 16, 1997, and the story in the Iowa City Press-Citizen about that event.)